elementary/wallpapers/README.md

 2. Fork the project and add the wallpaper
 3. Add license info to the `debian/copyright` file
 4. Add artist exif metadata using command `exiftool -artist="Vincent van Gogh" The\ Starry\ Night.jpg`
+5. Add your wallpaper to the `meson.build` file
+6. Test your changes by running `meson build --prefix=/usr && cd build && ninja test`
-5. Create a pull request.
+7. Create a pull request.

 Very few pull requests will be accepted